I came in like a wrecking ball

 Elizabeth winced, but shook it off.
 “He must have talked to Lila, because Edward showed up at Kelly’s.
 I’m not sure if he thought I could make peace with Jason or he could talk me out of mentioning any of it at a custody hearing, but I told him no way.”

 “Even if you wanted to leave it out,” Gia said, “Alexis isn’t going to let this slide.
-She’d use it against AJ, as a sign the Q’s are demonic, but yeah, there’s no way this isn’t going to be a thing.”
+She’d use it against AJ as a sign the Q’s are demonic, but yeah, there’s no way this isn’t going to be a thing.”

 “It’s insane.
 How did he think Michael was going to keep this to himself?”
 Courtney asked with another sigh.
 “I hate that Edward might have messed with AJ’s chances, but you’re right.
 This is a mark against the Quartermaines.”

 “They’re never more dangerous than when they’re trying to help,” Elizabeth said with a rueful smile.
 She grimaced.
 “Damn it.
-Why he does have to be here tonight?”
+Why does he have to be here tonight?”

 Zander emerged from a clump of men that had been at the pool table.
 He grabbed a chair from another table, turned it around and straddled it.
 “Slumming it tonight, ladies?”